 Take a seat, admire the view and realise how far you’ve come.
 This photo by Desiree is so reminiscent of that moment on the trail when you treat yourself to a little rest to take in your surroundings.

 The John Muir Way is a well-loved Scottish coast-to-coast trail which stretches 134 miles from Helensburgh to Dunbar.
-A walk of contracts, it meanders through stunning beaches, peaceful canals, rolling farmland and picturesque woodland.
+A walk of contrasts, it meanders through stunning beaches, peaceful canals, rolling farmland and picturesque woodland.

 The earthy colours give this shot a wonderfully cosy feel that represents this forest section of the John Muir Way well.